ulflulfl/homeautomation/Sensirion_SCD41.md

 Hint: Calibrating the temperature is NOT needed for the CO2 measurements!

 The SCD41 has a specified typical temperature accuracy of +-0.8°C (@15-35 °C), a repeatability of +-0.1°C and a response time of 120s.
-Interestingly, no maximum accuracy is specified!
+Interestingly, the typical accuracy is specified, while the maximum isn't!

-After running the SCD41 for a day or two, the curve shapes in Home Assistant looked similiar between the "Sensirion SHT references", but the SCD41 showed permanently about  1.5°C too much.
+After running the SCD41 for a day or two, the curve shapes in Home Assistant looked similiar between the "Sensirion SHT references" and the SCD41, but the SCD41 showed permanently about 1.5°C too much.
 Adjusting the "temperature_offset" in ESPHome from the default 4.0°C to 5.5°C brought it much closer to the SHT31, which is the best temperature reference I currently own.

-TODO: Add the difference between SCD41 and SHT31 after a few more days
+* TODO: Add the difference between SCD41 and SHT31 after a few more days
-TODO: Add the difference between SCD41 and SHT45
+* TODO: Add the difference between SCD41 and SHT45

 Hint: Calibrating the temperature will noticeably affect the humidity readings as well.
 Raising the "temperature_offset" by 1°C (4.5 to 5.5 °C) resulted in a ~3% RH raise.